Hubbal History, Family Crest & Coats of Arms

-Anglo-Saxon surname Hubbal came from the Old French name Hubaut or one of the Old German names Hugibald or Hubald.
+The ancient Anglo-Saxon surname Hubbal came from the Old French name Hubaut or one of the Old German names Hugibald or Hubald.
 These names have the literal meaning of mind-bold.
-CITATION[CLOSE]

 Early Origins of the Hubbal family

-Another 121 words (9 lines of text) covering the years 1148 and 1199 are included under the topic Early Hubbal History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Hubbal research.
+Another 61 words (4 lines of text) covering the years 1148 and 1199 are included under the topic Early Hubbal History in all our PDF Extended History products and printed products wherever possible.

 Hubbal Spelling Variations